'Messina to Palermo railway raid'

 0340 hrs - Stopped one mile off the shore and drifted in with the tide to half a mile.
 It was not before 0507 hrs before one of the canoes and its tow was identified to the seaward of Triumph.
 They were quickly picked up.
 A second canoe and tow was spotted at 0527 hrs.
 No more canoes were sighted after this time.
 Triumph had to clear the area as it was getting light.
 The railway bridge was seen to be partially destroyed.
 The remainder of the raiding party could not be picked up.
 Eight saboteurs including Lt.
 Schofield were captured by the Italians.
 [Source of above log book entry] https://uboat.net/allies/warships/ship/3488.html

-The following Commandos took part (click on names highlighted).
+The following Commandos took part and were taken prisoner (click on names highlighted).

 Cpl.
 H. Davies, London Scottish